CHEMeDATA/IRaDATA/README.md

 1595, bend., [1, 2, 3] ; fist atom in the list is the pivot

 ```
-## molecular vibration
+## Molecular vibrations
-List atoms involved in each...
-see how softwre visualizing vibration do this...
+Shall the format be able to fully describe complex vibrations, or only functional groups?
+For molecular vibration should we list atoms in (2 or more?) blocks moving one relative to the other?
+Among others, Gaussian can provide vibration [information](http://gaussian.com/freq/) on optimized geometries.

 ## Relevant work
 JSmol [visualisation of the vibrations](https://chemapps.stolaf.edu/jmol/jsmol/jsv_mol.htm) obtained by manual assignment of an IR spectrum.
 The [jcamp](data/acetophenone.jdx) file with embeded mols and vibration data and more info [here](https://chemapps.stolaf.edu/jmol/docs/misc/Jmol-JSpecView-specs.pdf).